 Chaperoned weekly outings will bring your child all over the state of Michigan to participate in many cultural traditions, cheer for local professional sports teams, and visit the area’s attractions.
 Highlights include apple picking at the cider mill, celebrating Halloween, and cutting down their own Christmas tree (often in the snow)!

 Everest is unique among Oak Academies in its trips: students travel for Thanksgiving, Christmas, and Easter.
+Below is a list of typical trips.

 East Coast (Girls)